 Diploma of Chaplaincy and Diploma of Leadership

 The Diploma of Chaplaincy and Diploma of Leadership combines cutting edge leadership training with practical skills to help others, accredited and endorsed by Chaplaincy Australia..
 This course is taught from a Christian perspective to equip you with the skills to lead in the workplace.
 Complete this double diploma in 1.5 years (full-time), instead of 2 years.
-This course is overseen by Amanda Lennestaal and Rev Dr John Griffiths.

 The combined Diploma of Chaplaincy and Diploma of Leadership is designed to prepare you for leadership in a wide variety of roles in helping others.